Dear Shareholders,

 All contracts/arrangements/ transactions entered into by the company during the year with the related parties were on arms length basis and were in the ordinary course of business.

 During the year under review, your company has entered into Material Related Party Transactions as previously approved by the members under Regulation 23 of the Listing Regulations.
-The company also intends to enter into new Material Related Party Transactions for which the approval of members is being sought.
+The company also intends to enter into new material Related Party Transactions for the year 2025-26 for which the approval of members has been taken through postal ballot dated 29th April, 2025.

-During the year, the company has not entered into Material Related Party Transactions as per the provisions of the Companies Act, 2013.
-Accordingly, the disclosure of related party transactions as required under section 134(3)(h) of the Act in Form AOC-2 is not applicable to the Company for FY 2023-2024 and hence does not form part of this report.
+During the year, the company has entered into certain Material Related Party Transactions as per the provisions of the Companies Act, 2013.
+Accordingly, the disclosure of related party transactions as required under section 134(3)(h) of the Act in Form AOC-2 is provided in Annexure B to this Report.

 The Policy on materiality of and dealing with Related Party Transactions as approved by the Board is uploaded on the Companys website and can be accessed at the web link https://www.muksug.in/about us/policy.